puppetlabs/puppetlabs-apache/README.md

 #####`mod_dir`

 Changes the location of the configuration directory your Apache modules configuration files are placed in.
-Defaults to '/etc/httpd/conf.d' for RedHat, '/etc/apache2/mods-available' for Debian, '/usr/local/etc/apache22/Modules' for FreeBSD, and '/etc/apache2/modules.d' on Gentoo.
+Defaults to '/etc/httpd/conf.d' for RedHat 6 and earlier, '/etc/httpd/conf.modules.d' for RedHat 7, '/etc/apache2/mods-available' for Debian, '/usr/local/etc/apache22/Modules' for FreeBSD, and '/etc/apache2/modules.d' on Gentoo.

 #####`mpm_module`